 - Email: firstname.lastname@example.org

-Bruce Larson, PhD (Agricultural Economics) is an Associate Professor of Global Health at the Boston University School of PublicHealth.
+Bruce Larson, PhD (Agricultural Economics) is a Research Professor of Global Health at the Boston University School of PublicHealth.
 Over the past 25 years, he has completed applied economic research and project implementation activities focused on agriculture, natural resources and the environment, and health in the U.S., Africa, the former Soviet Union, and Western Asia.
 Dr. Larson also teaches courses related to economics, poverty, health, and development in the School of Public Health and the Global Development Policy/Economics Program.
 Before joining Boston University in 2007, Dr. Larson was an associate professor in the Department of Agricultural and Resource Economics at the University of Connecticut, a research associate with the Harvard Institute for International Development, a research fellow with Winrock International, and an agricultural economist with the U.S. Department of Agriculture.
 As part of these activities, he was based in Tallinn, Riga, and Moscow during 1994–1997 and Nairobi in 2005–2006.
 He has worked on a wide range of topics, including the economic impacts of antiretroviral therapy, the costs and outcomes of programs to support orphans and vulnerable children, the impacts of point-of-care CD4 testing in fixed and mobile VCT settings on losses to initiation and linkage to care, malaria prevention and treatment, indoor and outdoor air pollution, potable water, deforestation, environmental action plans, environmental regulations and international competitiveness, and eco-labels for environmental protection.
 He holds a PhD and a MA in Agricultural Economics from the University of Wisconsin-Madison.

 - A Cost-Outcomes Analysis of Provision of Antiretroviral Therapy at Maternal And Child Health Centers and Referral to a General ART Clinic